callaunchpad/Musecage/README.md

-# Musecage: Visual Question Answering Model
+# Musecage Visual Question Answering Model

-## Overview:
+## Overview
 The goal of this project was to be able to build a network that would be able to answer a question about a given image.

 Examples of some images and answers are shown here.